carla-simulator/carla/Docs/ros_installation.md

 #### b) Using source repository

-In order to use the ROS bridge a catkin workspace is needed.
-The ROS bridge should be cloned and built in there to be available.
+In order to use the ROS bridge, a catkin workspace is needed.
+It should be cloned and built in there.
 The following fragment creates a new workspace and clones the repository in there.
 ```sh
 #setup folder structure